-The Design Review process shall occur in conjunction with applications for Draft Plan of Subdivision, Site Plan Control, Minor Variances, Consents and prior to applications for building permits.
+The Design Review process shall occur in conjunction with applications for Draft Plan Approval and prior to applications for building permits.
 The Design Review process shall monitor the realization of the vision for Glen Williams including:

-- Preservation and promotion of the character of Glen William's built form; - Protection and enhancement of Glen William's open space network and natural environment; - Improvement of pedestrian connections to the commercial and community facilities of the hamlet core and to Glen William's open space system; and

-• Preservation of the balance between development in the hamlet and adjacent natural lands.
+- Preservation and promotion of the character of Glen William's built form; - Protection and enhancement of Glen William's open space network and natural environment; - Improvement of pedestrian connections to the commercial and community facilities of the hamlet core and to Glen William's open space system; and - Preservation of the balance between development in the hamlet and adjacent natural lands.